hnsdomains/docs/dapp-developer-guide/ens-l2-offchain.md

 **EIP 3668** allows for offchain (including Layer 2/L2) lookups of data in a way that is transparent to clients and provides contract authors to implement whatever validation is necessary; in many cases, this can be provided without any additional trust assumptions over and above those required if data is stored onchain.

-**ENSIP 10** is a general way to resolve wildcard (eg: \*.foo.eth) on L1.
+**ENSIP 10** is a general way to resolve wildcard (eg: \*.foo) on L1.
 Issuing subdomains and moving the resolution of the parent name offchain allows dapps to create subdomains offchain yet make it accessible through L1.

 ## Steps required for Dapps and wallets to support offchain data lookup.